genesis-community/shield-genesis-kit/README.md

 - **http-auth** - Sets up HTTP Basic Authentication and a single user/password to be used by SHIELD for authenticating.

-#### Azure

-When deploying SHIELD on azure, you may want to consider the `azure` subkit for reconfiguring the availability zones in play.
-Since Azure uses availability sets, rather than zones, there is typically only one zone in play for networks/VMs, and the availability set would be defined by the Azure CPI automatically, or via `cloud_properties` in your Cloud Config.

 Params
 ------